 - If you make these payments yourself, they are included in your out-of-pocket costs - These payments are also included in your out-ofpocket costs if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, or by the Indian Health Service.
-Payments made by Medicare's Extra Help Program are also included pocket costs.
-When you add up your out-of-pocket costs, you are not allowed to include any of these types of payments for prescription drugs:
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, employer or union health plans, TRICARE, or by the Indian Health Service.
+Payments made by Medicare's "Extra Help" Program are also included

-These payments are not included in your out-of-
+These payments are not included in your out-ofpocket costs.
+Your out-of-pocket costs do not include any of these types of payments:

-- The amount you contribute, if any, toward your group's Premium - Drugs you buy outside the United States and its territories - Drugs that are not covered by our Plan - Drugs you get at an out-of-network pharmacy that do not meet our Plan's requirements for out-of-network coverage - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare - Payments for your drugs that are made or funded by group health plans, including employer health plans - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and Veterans Affairs - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation)
+- The amount you contribute, if any, toward your group's Premium - Drugs you buy outside the United States and its territories - Drugs that are not covered by our plan - Drugs you get at an out-of-network pharmacy that do not meet our plan's requirements for out-of-network coverage - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare - Payments for your drugs that are made by the Veterans Health Administration (VA) - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation) - Payments made by drug manufacturers under the Manufacturer Discount Program

-Reminder: If any other organization such as the ones described above pays part or all of your out-of-pocket costs for Part D drugs, you are required to tell our Plan.
-Call Member Services to let us know (phone numbers are on the cover of this EOC).
+Reminder: If any other organization such as the ones described above pays part or all of your out-of-pocket costs for Part D drugs, you are required to tell our plan by calling Member Services.